Clarifai/old-docs/api-guide/search/annotation-search/rank.md

 ### By Input ID

 If the input has been indexed, we can use the input ID.
-If there are multiple embeddings, for example multiple regions, we will average the embeddings.
+If there are multiple embeddings (for example multiple regions), we will average the embeddings.

 {% tabs %}
 {% tab title="gRPC Java" %}